Get all the latest data for Sweden

 What's the 3-5 year outlook for housing in Sweden in 2026?

-As of early 2026, the estimated 3-5 year outlook for housing prices and demand in Sweden is moderately positive, with most analysts expecting price growth of 4% to 5% annually as the market normalizes and returns to growth roughly in line with household income increases.
+As of 2026, the 3-5 year outlook for housing prices and demand in Sweden is moderately positive, with likely nominal growth of about 10% to 18% nationally if rates stay stable and incomes improve.

 Are demographics or other trends pushing prices up in Sweden in 2026?